fwornle/ShopMob/doc/Design.md

   "description": "it's a good-e store",
   "location": {
     "latitude": "where the shop is",
-    "longitude": "where the shop is",
+    "longitude": "where the shop is"
   },
   "type": "chain|individual",
   "category": "(default)other|supermarket|drugstore|hardware|clothing|accessories|supplies",